 What are the risks I am exposing myself to?
 Which macro-economic factors can start playing a role in my operation in years to come?

-These are questions that farmers around Australia ask themselves on a daily basis, as being successful on the land revolves around managing risk in farming.
-Farmers have plenty of farm risk management tools at their disposal, from software that enables better farm management decisions through to crop insurance products and weather derivatives, but it’s not only production and price risk that poses a problem.
+These are questions that farmers around Australia ask themselves on a daily basis, as being successful on the land revolves around managing risks.
+Farmers have plenty of tools at their disposal, from software that enables better farm management decisions through to crop insurance and weather derivatives, but it’s not only production and price risk that poses a problem.

 It’s a concern Agworld general manager Simon Foley shares: “With almost daily discussion about disruptive regulatory change brought about by social pressure – think of the discussions around the Murray-Darling Basin Plan and market access threats through contamination for example – growers are rightfully starting to worry about what might get thrown at them next, affecting the right to farm.”